yumengha/yumhao.github.io/_publications/2023-6-13-paper-title-number-7.md

 date: 2023-6-13
 venue: 'Packaging Engineering'
 paperurl: 'https://yumengha.github.io/yumhao.github.io/files/paper7.pdf'
-citation: 'Yu Menghao, Research on the design of intelligent janitorial robot based on AHP/QFD/TRIZ[J], Packaging Engineering(2023).'
+citation: 'M.H.
+Yu and J.J.
+Cui, Research on the design of intelligent janitorial robot based on AHP/QFD/TRIZ, Packaging Engineering (2023).'
 ---
 **Abstract:** **Objective** To design an intelligent gatekeeper robot for the property management work of access to public places in the new situation, to help the construction of smart communities in the new era.
 **Methods** Starting from the user requirements, we use AHP analysis to derive the weight values of each